-The goal for all proposed construction (and design) is Leadership in Energy and Environmental Design (LEED) Silver rating.
 The major construction categories would include demolition, clearing and grubbing, grading, structural concrete foundations, building envelope (structural, walls, roofs and insulation), finishes, and subsystems (electrical, plumbing and electrical).

-Demolition would generate a significant volume of material, as described in Volume 6, Section 2.4.
+Demolition would generate a significant volume of material.
 Asbestos, lead-based paint, and other materials would be assessed and appropriately handled and disposed of primarily on-island.

-DoN guidance and qualification for LEED Silver points requires a minimum of 50% of non-hazardous waste and demolition debris be recycled.
+There is a recycling requirement for the proposed action.
 Discrete items such as doors, windows, cabinets, plumbing, and lighting fixtures can be re-used if removed for reuse.
 Metal components of rough-in systems, such as conduit and wire, pipe, and duct work can be recycled.
-Concrete can be crushed for re-use in new portland cement and asphaltic concrete, and as aggregate base below footings, slabs, parking areas, and roads.
+Concrete can be crushed for reuse in new Portland cement and asphaltic concrete, and as aggregate base below footings, slabs, parking areas, and roads.
 The presence of paint on most of the existing concrete would affect how the concrete is prepared for use in re-use methods.
 The alkali content and presence of rebar in existing concrete would be addressed as a part of re-use plans.
 Emissions from a concrete crushing reuse facility would be controlled according to applicable statutes and regulations.